Availity/availity-react/docusaurus/docs/components/table/index.md

     ]
 ```

-If the title (tooltip) of the icon is dependent on the data of the record, it is possible to pass a function to the IconCell (as `getTitle`) to populate the record.
+If the title of the icon is dependent on the data of the record, it is possible to pass a function to the IconCell (as `getTitle`) to populate the record.

 ```jsx
 const columns = [